-You are allowed three absences without explanation, but do not miss the day your story is workshopped.
+You are allowed one absence without explanation, but do not miss the day your story is workshopped.
 Skipping your workshop will result in a failing grade for that story.
-Each absence after the third will lower your final grade by one full letter.
+After the third absence - the equivalent of nine classes, since we meet weekly - you will be subjected to automatic failure.